cofyye/CS2-MapCycleAndChooser-COFYYE/README.md

 3. **MultiAddonManager** *(optional)*
    Download from: [MultiAddonManager GitHub Releases](https://github.com/Source2ZE/MultiAddonManager/releases)

    - If you want to play a sound when map voting begins, this dependency is required.
-You can use your own custom sounds, though no tutorial is provided—search online for guidance.
+You can use your own custom sounds, though no tutorial is provided.
+Search online for guidance.
    - Alternatively, if you'd like to use pre-configured sounds, visit this link: [Steam Workshop Sounds](https://steamcommunity.com/sharedfiles/filedetails/?id=3420306144).

    **Setup for Sounds:**